 How the eyes work together

 Each eye sees from a slightly different angle.
-This means that two different pictures are sent to the brain.
+This means that 2 different pictures are sent to the brain.
 The brain blends these pictures into one 3D image.

 When there's a problem